aegis-forge/.github/profile/README.md

 <br />

 > [!WARNING]
-> This organization will be a mirror of the same organization hosted on Codeberg (reachable [here](https://codeberg.org/aegis-forge)).
-Any new issue or pr should be created in the corresponding Codeberg repositories.
+> This organization has been moved to Codeberg (reachable [here](https://codeberg.org/aegis-forge)).
+Any new repository will be created directly on Codeberg.
+This organzation will not be deleted to maintain repository links available.
+Any new pr or issue for existing repositories should be created in the respective repository on Codeberg.